GaetanBenoitDev/metaMDBG/README.md

 Note 1) Unitig sequences in the gfa file are not polished, they have the same error rate as in the original reads.
 Note 2) To generate the unitig sequences, a pass on the original reads that generated the assembly is required, if you have moved the original readsets, you will need to edit the file ./assemblyDir/tmp/input.txt with the new paths.

 ## Low-memory contig polisher
 MetaMDBG contig polisher can be used on any set of contigs.
-You may be interested by this software if you have memory issues with exsting correction software.
+You may be interested by this standalone tool if you have memory issues with exsting correction software.
 Note that the correction method is the same as [Racon](https://github.com/isovic/racon).
 ```
 ./metaMDBG polish contigs tmpDir reads...